Enrique Sieburger Sr.

 Enrique Conrado Sieburger (18 November 1897 – 1965) was an Argentine sailor and Olympic medalist.
 He competed at the 1948 and 1952 Summer Olympics.

-He was a member of the Argentine crew on Djinn that received a silver medal in the 6m class at the 1948 Summer Olympics in London.
+Sieburger was a member of the Argentine crew on Djinn that received a silver medal in the 6m class at the 1948 Summer Olympics in London.
 His teammates included his brother Julio Sieburger and his son Enrique Sieburger (born 1924); meanwhile Julio's son Roberto Sieburger was also competing in a different event (Three Person Keelboat) in the first of his five Olympics.

-His sons Carlos Sieburger (1921 – 1996) and Enrique Sieburger Jr. (1924 – 1990) raced with his nephew Roberto in the 5.5m class at the 1960 Olympics, coming fourth.
+His sons Carlos Sieburger (1921–1996) and Enrique Sieburger Jr. (1924–1990) raced with his nephew Roberto in the 5.5m class at the 1960 Olympics, coming fourth.

 His daughter Marylin married four-time Olympian sailor Jorge del Río Salas, cousin of five-time Olympic sailor Jorge Salas Chávez.
 Altogether, the combined Sieburger-Salas extended family have twenty Olympic appearances, a record for any family in any sport.